-17.12 SysEx data backup
+17.13 SysEx data backup

-sysex data (such as patch settings) when using MOTAS-6 with external softare over USB/MIDI.
+SYSEX OUT DELAY sets a delay in sending each packet of sysex data (such as patch settings) when using MOTAS-6 with external softare over USB/MIDI.
 Sometimes too small a setting here will cause loss of packets by the receiving device so increase as required (a value of 10 is normally ok).
 The only downside to a larger number here is slower data transfer.